 The center of town was decorated so nicely to celebrate the Easter market.
 There was a “band” of wooden rabbits right under a tower where beautiful bells chimed.

-We left the square and found the market.
+We then left the square and found the market.
 Many people were attending that day and the courtyard was pretty full with people.
-Entry into the Easter Market costed 5 Euros for adults and was free for kids.
+Entry into the Easter Market costs 5 Euros for adult.
+Children get in for free.

-I loved the building the market was held in because of the architecture overall charm.
+I loved the building the market was held in because of the architecture and overall charm.
+Bonus: shelter from the weather.

 I found this Easter market different from others because visitors were able to touch the items more and there were many affordable items to buy.